 Forms are the gateway for an anonymous web visitor to become a lead in your SharpSpring instance.
-We can use form submissions to trigger automation, provide usability as simple as an autoresponder, or use the submission to trigger a long term workflow to keep our company top of mind for the lead.
+We can use form submissions to trigger automation, provide usability as simple as an autoresponder, or use the submission to trigger a long term action group to keep our company top of mind for the lead.

 This article provides information for the following User Roles:

 Follow these steps to create an automation based on a form.

 Step One: On the toolbar, hove over Content, then on the drop-down, click Forms.
 Then create a new form or use an existing form.

 Tip!
 If you need help creating a form, click to review the article Creating a Form.